Limited indoor dining to resume for New Mexico restaurants

 She urged people to continue following the state's COVID-safe practices — from washing hands and wearing masks to refraining from gathering with other people and staying home as much as possible.

 The governor's office said the amended emergency public health order lifting restrictions will be effective through at least mid-September.
-A current public health order prohibiting all indoor dining, is set to expire Friday.
+A current public health order prohibiting all indoor dining will expire Friday.

 When indoor restaurant space was ordered closed earlier this summer, The Pantry in Santa Fe was among the restaurants competing to rent tents.
 General manager Tupper Schoen said the restaurant was lucky because someone in their organization had one in a storage locker.